 From the Desk of Beth Battaglino, RN, CEO, HealthyWomen

 Shirley Norris learned this lesson when she first noticed bright red blood in her urine in 2014.
 She'd had a hysterectomy, so she knew it couldn't be her period.
-She saw a urologist for the next couple of years as she struggled with constantly recurring urinary tract infections (UTIs).
+She saw a urologist for the next couple of years as she struggled with constantly recurring urinary tract infections (UTIs) that turned out to be bladder cancer.

 It's not unusual for women to get an occasional UTI, but they usually go away with treatment.
 Other women struggle with UTIs for years and have little success getting rid of them.
 Although it's unlikely for recurring bladder infections to be something as serious as bladder cancer, it's always good to ask questions, as Shirley did, so you can get answers.

 Commonly referred to as "bladder cancer," urothelial bladder cancer (UBC) is cancer of the lining of the urinary system.
-Although UBC is about four times more common in men than in women, women generally have a worse prognosis.
-The key to a high survival rate among all people, however, is early detection.
-Diagnosis can often be delayed in women because UBC can be mistaken for common UTIs or postmenopausal bleeding.
+Although UBC is about four times more common in men than in women, women generally have a worse prognosis, and Black people have lower survival rates than white people, making the UBC burden for Black women a big one.
+The key to a high survival rate among all people is early detection, but diagnosis can often be delayed in women because UBC can be mistaken for common UTIs or postmenopausal bleeding.
+Monica Cox knows this firsthand, “Looking back, I thought the blood I saw in my urine was menstrual blood or related to the UTIs, but I know now it was possibly a red flag for bladder cancer.”

-In our bladder health education program, we help you understand signs and symptoms, your UBC risk factors, and how to talk to your healthcare provider about any bladder symptoms you may be experiencing.
+In our bladder health education program, we help you understand signs and symptoms, your UBC risk factors, including smoking, how to talk to your healthcare provider about any bladder symptoms you may be experiencing, and how to regain control of your sex life after UBC.
 And never forget — you are your own best advocate.

 In good health,

-This resource was created with support from Astellas.
+This resource was created with support from Merck, Astellas and Seagan.

 Urothelial Cancer Resource List